MazalBethany/uGuard/README.md

 # uGuard

+Steps to run the code for uGuard

+1. Install the requirements in requirements.txt

-To build the system, run the .bash files in order from 00 to 05.
+2. To build the system, run the .bash files in order from 00 to 05.